AndresQuichimbo/CUWALID/docs/_build/html/_sources/installation_github.rst.txt

         cd ..

+3. Now you need to run a command to downlaod some of the files that are too large to be stored on github, follow the stops below from the root of the project:

+    .. code-block:: bash

+        cd cuwalid/tools/
+        python download_data.py

-3. Test everything has installed properly (Currently only for DRYP model)
+4. Test everything has installed properly (Currently only for DRYP model)

     First ensure you have your environment activated with the command:

-    .. code-block:: bash

-        conda activate cwld

     Then enter the test directory and run the tests using these commands: